SevenOutman/aplayer-react/README.md

 ## Features

-The APlayer feataures you love with the APlayer options you are familiar with.
+The APlayer features you love with the APlayer options you are familiar with.

 - Beautiful and clean UI
 - Lyrics scroll